bmeviauac01/datadriven/docs/seminar/ef/index.md

     Save the model using Ctrl-S.

 1. Let us examine the C# source code of the _DbContext_ any one of the entity classes.
-In _Solution Explorer_ expand the EDM model file and the C# source files will be listed underneath.
+In _Solution Explorer_ expand the EDM model file, and the C# source files will be listed underneath.

     !!! note ""
         You should _not_ make changes to these files, as these are generated by the EDM model.
 Any change we make is lost when the EDM is re-generated.
-We may note, however, that all classes are declared as `partial`, thus we can extend them by creating new source files and using the same namespace and class name.
+We may note, however, that all classes are declared as `partial`; thus we can extend them by creating new source files and using the same namespace and class name.

 ## Exercise 2: Queries

-In the following exercises write C# code using Linq to Entities.
+In the following exercises, write C# code using Linq to Entities.
 The results should be printed to console.

-You can check the SQL query generated in runtime: hover over the the IQueryable variable once the iteration of the list is underway; it will show you the generated command.
+You can check the SQL query generated in runtime: hover over the IQueryable variable once the iteration of the list is underway; it will show you the generated command.

 1. List the names and the amount of stock of all products that we have more than 30 in stock!

 1. List the products that have been ordered at least twice!

-1. List the orders that have a total value at least 30.000!
-For each order print the customer name, and list all items of the order (with the product name, amount and price).
+1. List the orders that have a total value of at least 30.000!
+For each order, print the customer name and list all items of the order (with the product name, amount, and price).

 1. Find the most expensive product!

-1. List all customer record pairs that have their main site of business in same city.
+1. List all customer record pairs that have their main site of business in the same city.
 Each pair should only be listed once.

 ??? example "Solution"
     ```csharp